TheSaturdayThing/shapeoko_arduino/electronics/shields/buildlog/README.md

 https://www.shapeoko.com/wiki/index.php/Dual_Motor#Instructions_for_Buildlog_Stepper_Shield_rev.3

-When wiring the terminal blocks to the steppers, use the following convention:
+When wiring the BuildLog terminal blocks to the steppers, use the following convention:
-(Pin 1 is on the left of the block)
+(Pin 1 is on the left of the block, wire pairs are 1A/1B and 2A/2B)

 Driver | Shield | Pin | Color
 --- | --- | --- | ---